-As the holiday season is nearing, cold weather is striking different parts of North America with copious amounts of ice, snow, and wind.
+As the holiday season is nearing, is striking different parts of North America with copious amounts of ice, snow, and wind.
 A Tesla Model 3 owner from Saskatoon, Canada tested his car for overnight range loss in temperatures as low as -17 ℃ (1.4 ℉).

 He conducted a range loss calculation outside in the snow while his Tesla wasn't plugged into a charger.
 The test lasted over a 16 hour period.
 Note: according to our handy guide on cold weather tips for Teslas (and other electric vehicles), it's best to keep a Tesla plugged into the home charger overnight.